Our Herd Management

 Holistic Parasite Prevention //

-We use a rotational system of parasite prevention including Molly's Herbals Dewormers Formula 1 & 2, Bioworma, oregano essential oil, pumpkin seeds and pine needles.
+We use a rotational system of parasite prevention including our own personal blend of herbal dewormers, Molly's Herbals Dewormers Formula 1 & 2, Bioworma, oregano essential oil, pumpkin seeds and pine needles.
+We also employ the use of a microscope to assess our herds fecal egg counts as needed and evaluate FAMANCHA scores reguarly.

 We also strive to break parasite cycles and promote herd health by employing rotational browsing on fresh forage and cleaning pens regularly, as well as using topical applications of diatomaceous earth each cleaning.